andersgombrii-ux/pedigree-score/README.md

 Upstream pedigree data may be incomplete or inconsistent

-Some horses may have missing or conflicting birth years or identifiers
+Some horses have missing or conflicting identifiers or birth years

-This is a known limitation and not fully resolved
+This is a known issue and not fully resolved

 Incomplete ancestor resolution

-Some ancestors may exist as nodes but be disconnected due to missing identifiers
+Some ancestors exist but may be disconnected due to missing IDs

 Performance

-Current implementation prioritizes clarity over performance
+Focus is on clarity, not optimization

-Large merged graphs may become slow
+Very large merged graphs may become slow

-Future improvements
+Future Improvements

-More robust identity resolution
+Possible future directions include:

-Better handling of conflicting data sources
+Improved identity resolution across data sources

-Improved diagnostics and validation
+Better conflict handling and validation

 Optional SQLite-based persistence

+Performance optimizations for large graphs

 Why I Built This

-I wanted a non-trivial project that forced me to work with:
+I wanted a non-trivial personal project that required:

-Real-world messy data

-Graph traversal logic
+Working with messy, real-world data

+Implementing and traversing graph structures

-A CLI-based workflow instead of a web UI
+Designing a CLI-based workflow rather than a web app

-Horse pedigrees turned out to be a surprisingly good domain for practicing these skills.
+Horse pedigrees turned out to be a surprisingly effective problem domain for practicing these skills.

+Project Status

+This project is complete enough for Boot.dev submission and intentionally left open for future iteration and learning.